daringway/dare-aws-cli/README.md

 ## aws-cred-loop

-This commands allows you to loop over a set of $AWSLOOPACCOUNTS and execute a command
+This commands allows you to loop over a set AWS credentials.
+The search order is
+1. --cred comma_list_of_creds
+1. environment variable $AWSLOOPACCOUNTS in comma seperate list
+1. output from aws-cred-list

 ```
 # export AWSLOOPACCOUNTS="cred1 cred2 cred5"